guettli/programming-guidelines/README.rst

 There will be chaos if there is no central dispatcher.

-I like http://python-rq.org/ It is simple and robust.
+I like tools like http://python-rq.org/ It is simple and robust.

 BTW, the topic is called `Synchronization <https://en.wikipedia.org/wiki/Synchronization_(computer_science)>`_.